OpenFusionProject/openfusionproject.github.io/content/docs/guides/hosting-a-server.md

 #### Tricky detail

 You might not be able to access your own server if you are in the same network as it by using it's external IP address.
 This will be an issue if you setup a server in your home network for example, people from outside your home network will be able to access it just fine but you, from inside your home network, won't.
-For you to be able to access it from inside your home network you'll have to setup the server with your internal IP adress, but people from outside this network won't be able to access it.
+For you to be able to access it from inside your home network you'll have to setup the shard server IP address with your internal IP address, but people from outside this network won't be able to access it.
 To fully solve this issue you'll have to configure [NAT loopback (also called NAT Hairpinning)](https://en.wikipedia.org/wiki/Network_address_translation#NAT_hairpinning) in your router.
+This guide will not go into details on how to do this as it depends on your router and networking setup, but it's easy to find guides for this online.

 ## Server Versions

 OpenFusion supports 2 versions of the game, Original and Academy.
 The setup process is the same for both versions, the only difference is the server files that you'll download.
 Both can be found in the linked pages on the top of this doc.
 To run both versions in the same machine, you'll have to download both versions and follow this guide for both versions.
 That means downloading both versions, configuring the `config.ini` file for each of them, making sure to use different port numbers, as mentioned before, and setting up 2 different systemd services if you want that.
-Make sure to also setup 2 different domains for this, poiting to the same ip address, and your proxy will have to handle both domains.
+Make sure to also setup 2 different domains for this, pointing to the same IP address, and your proxy will have to handle both domains.

 ### Version numbers